 The use of technology brings a level of predictability to agriculture that was previously unheard of.
 As the soil, water, and weather conditions are continuously monitored, it helps farmers choose the right crops for any given climate.
 With the help of technology, farmers can effectively determine appropriate climate-resilient seeds that need to be planted during any cultivation cycle and monitor their growth throughout the process.

 The optimum amount of rainfall at the right time is a primary input in agriculture.
 However, an unpredictable monsoon is the first and most obvious sign of climate change.
 Given the current scenario, it becomes difficult for farmers to gauge the quantity or timing of rainfall.
 However, with the help of technology farmers get access to weather-related information helping them to plan their cultivation cycles well in advance.

 Dealing with Pests and Diseases Proactively

 Smart farming practices allow farmers and other stakeholders to keep a check on their farms at all times.
 This is especially beneficial if there is an unexpected outbreak of any pest or disease in any part of the farm.
 Technology enables quick and timely intervention so that the risk is mitigated before it spreads to the rest of the farm.
 This prevents any potential losses that could have occurred because of spotting an infestation too late.

-We might not be equipped to deal with climate change yet, but until we find a real solution that can slow down if not reverse the clock on climate change — the best we can do is to lean on technology and adopt smarter, more sustainable ways of living that can help deal with its adverse consequences.
+We might not be equipped to deal with climate change yet, but until we find a real solution that can slow down if not reverse the clock on climate change, the best we can do is to lean on technology and adopt smarter, more sustainable ways of living that can help increase climate resilience to its adverse consequences.